myltik/azure-docs.ru-ru/articles/service-fabric/service-fabric-cluster-security.md

 <properties
-   pageTitle="Настройка безопасности кластера Service Fabric | Microsoft Azure" description="Описываются сценарии обеспечения безопасности кластера Service Fabric и различные технологии, используемые для реализации этих сценариев." services="service-fabric" documentationCenter=".net" authors="ChackDan"
+   pageTitle="Secure a Service Fabric cluster | Microsoft Azure" description="Describes the security scenarios for a Service Fabric cluster and the different technologies used to implement those scenarios." services="service-fabric" documentationCenter=".net" authors="ChackDan"